-You may remember the big headlines two years ago when PWD tech expert Jay Radcliffe gave a presentation at a hacker's conference detailing what he perceived to be a real cybersecurity threat for medical devices.
+You may remember the big headlines back in 2011 when PWD tech expert Jay Radcliffe gave a presentation at a hacker's conference detailing what he perceived to be a real cybersecurity threat for medical devices.
 The media gobbled up the juicy story about he was able to tamper with his own Medtronic insulin pump -- though most level heads within the Diabetes Community saw this as mostly a publicity stunt and not a practical concern, while others felt betrayed, in that Jay was essentially "giving evildoers a blueprint" to harm or even kill pump wearers.

 The media attention nevertheless caught the eye of a couple of Congressional members, who used Jay's concerns as fodder to help accelerate serious medical device cybersecurity discussions that were already underway within legislative circles.

 Jay's work is back in the public eye, as he recently presented at a hacker's conference and interacted with the media to help spread his story.
 This time, he's concerned about how the Animas Ping is designed to keep track of active insulin on board (IOB).
 Specifically, a battery change resets the number to zero, so the unit stops keeping track of active insulin.